timrsmith/mattermost-integration-giphy/README.md

  5. Go back to your Heroku app dashboard under the *Settings* tab.
 Under the *Config Variables* section, click **Reveal Config Vars**
  6. Type `MATTERMOST_TOKEN` as the *KEY* and paste in the token you copied as the *VALUE*, and click **Add**

-3. **Connect your project to your Mattermost account for outgoing webhooks**
+4. **Connect your project to your Mattermost account for slash commands**
  1. Log in to your Mattermost account.
 Click the three dot menu at the top of the left-hand side and go to **Account Settings** > **Integrations** > **Slash Commands**
- 2. Under *Add a new slash commands*
+ 2. Under *Add a new command*, enter `/gif` into **Command Trigger Word**
-   1. enter `gif:` into **Trigger Words**.
-   2. add yout callback URL.
-   3. choose `POST` method.
-   4. choose a username/icon url.
- 3. Paste your Heroku domain into *Callback URLs*, making sure to add `http://` to the beginning and `/new_post` to the end so it looks similar to `http://myapp.heroku.com/new_post` and click **Add**
+ 3. Paste your Heroku domain into *Callback URLs*, making sure to add `http://` to the beginning
+ 4. Select `POST` method
+ 5. (optional) Choose a username and icon url
+ 6. (optional) Check the autocomplete checkbox, add `[KEYWORD]` as the hint, `Returns a GIF from Giphy based on the keyword` as the description and `Get a GIF from Giphy` as the descriptive label
- 4. Copy the *Token* from your newly created webhook that appears under the *Existing outgoing webhooks* section
+ 7. Copy the *Token* from your newly created slash command that appears under the *Existing commands* section
- 5. Go back to your Heroku app dashboard under the *Settings* tab.
+ 8. Go back to your Heroku app dashboard under the *Settings* tab.
 Under the *Config Variables* section, click **Reveal Config Vars**
- 6. Type `MATTERMOST_TOKEN` as the *KEY* and paste in the token you copied as the *VALUE*, and click **Add**
+ 9. Type `MATTERMOST_TOKEN` as the *KEY* and paste in the token you copied as the *VALUE*, and click **Add**

 That's it!
-Waiting a few minutes for the Heroku process to restart you should be able to type `gif: hello` into any channel and see a GIF from Gihpy's translate service.
+Waiting a few minutes for the Heroku process to restart you should be able to type `gif: hello` or `/gif hello` into any channel and see a GIF from Giphy's translate service.

 ### Linux/Ubuntu 14.04 Web Server Install